conceptcartography/conceptcartography/docs/concepts/testimonial-betrayal.md

 ## 📖 Definitions

-> "thick relations of intimacy between acquaintances, and the maltreatment involves a rupture of, or disloyalty within, those thick relationships" (ibid p.
-35)
+> "thick relations of intimacy between acquaintances, and the maltreatment involves" ([Wanderer, 2017, p.
+35]); ([cf. Maitra, 2010, pgs.
+198–200]).

 ## 💡 Examples

-- "a betrayal of the intimate relationships established by a thick stance of trust between Speaker and Hearer in certain testimonial encounters" (ibid p.
-37)
+- **2017** — "a betrayal of the intimate relationships established by a thick stance of trust between Speaker and Hearer in certain testimonial encounters" ([Wanderer, 2017, p.37])

 ## 🔗 Relations